MediaComem/comem-archidep/subjects/ssh/README.md

 #### Threats not countered

-SSH does not counter the following threats
+SSH does not counter the following threats:

 <!-- slide-column -->